Croebh/avrae-sublime/README.md

 Handy syntax highlighting for the Draconic language (Subset of Python) that Avrae uses for aliasing.
 Its set up to work automatically on `*.alias`, `*.snippet`, and `*.gvar` filetypes.

 ### Get and Update GVARs
 Using the ``Avrae Utilities: Get GVAR`` and ``Avrae Utilities: Update GVAR`` commands in the Command Pallete, you can retrieve and update GVARs without the need to visit the dashboard.
+If you want to save them locally, you can use the file extension ``.gvar``, and include the ID for the GVAR anywhere in the rest of the file name.
+You can have labels/descriptions before or after the ID, allowing you to organize your GVARs.

 ### Workshop Collections
 There various things you can do to grab and update workshop collections, within SublimeText.